Double Bottom: Strike Gold While Avoiding the Pitfalls

 Today’s stock market is more dynamic than ever, with algos and quants prowling the waters.
 But the principles of the double bottom remain timeless, rooted in the unchanging nature of human behaviour.

-- Leverage Technology: Set alerts for potential patterns using modern trading platforms.
+- Leverage Technology: Use modern trading platforms to set alerts for potential patterns.
 Automate what you can, but keep your wits sharp.

 - Embrace Risk Management: Place stop-loss orders below the second trough.
 This way, even if the pattern fails, you’ll live to trade another day.